superdurable/iwf/docs/WorkflowStateOptions.md

 func (b debitState) GetStateOptions() *iwf.StateOptions {
 	return &iwf.StateOptions{
            // make sure the retry duration is less than the workflow timeout so that recovery state has a chance to run options.
-           ExecuteApiRetryPolicy: &iwfidl.RetryPolicy{...}
+           ExecuteApiRetryPolicy: &iwfidl.RetryPolicy{...},

            ExecuteApiFailureProceedState: undoDebitState{},
         }
 }